Tuesday, 01 December 2020

 DAK adjusting regional standards

 Further Plh.
-The Head of East Kalimantan Bappeda said that in the implementation of DAK programs and activities in the regions of each district/city in East Kalimantan and in East Kalimantan it is expected to be able to follow the standardization of the region concerned, this is done for the smooth implementation of programs and activities in the regions, because regional standardization will definitely be different -different.
+The Head of East Kalimantan Bappeda said that in the implementation of DAK programs and activities in the regions of each district/city in East Kalimantan and in East Kalimantan it is expected to be able to follow the standardization of the region concerned, this is done for the smooth implementation of programs and activities in the regions, because regional standardization will definitely be different.

 Hope Ir.H.
 Nazrin as PL.
 Head of East Kalimantan Bappeda and Secretary of East Kalimantan Bappeda on the implementation of the DAK program is to have a very large impact and benefits for the community so that it will improve the welfare of the community better at this time and in the future.

-In general, the framework of the purpose of implementing the deconcentration of strengthening the role of the province in controlling, reporting and evaluating the use of the program DAK includes:
+In general, the framework of the purpose of implementing the deconcentration of strengthening the role of the province in controlling, reporting and evaluating the use of the program

 1. Establishment of implementing organizations at the provincial level consisting of elements of Bappeda, Regional Development Bureau and Financial Bureau of the Regional Secretariat of Prov.Kaltim and related SKPD and DAK Recipients.